petoncle/mousemaster/configuration/author.md

 - Snap to screen center by holding _rightalt_ for 250ms.
 - Scroll vertically or horizontally (wheel) by double pressing the direction keys.
 - Jump forward by pressing _rightalt_ while moving the mouse.
-- Slow down mouse movement (slow mode) by holding _/_ while moving the mouse or while scrolling.
+- Slow down mouse movement (slow mode) by holding _n_ while moving the mouse or while scrolling.
 - Exit with _rightctrl_ or by pressing any key than is not handled by this configuration.

 ## Hint Mode (_rightalt_ in normal mode)